per-gron/shuriken/src/rs/doc/reference.md

 **Description:** Helper function that can be used to create custom Publishers.
 Please note that creating a custom Publisher is considered an advanced use of the rs library.
 When doing so, you must ensure that your Publisher object conforms to the rules in the [rs specification](specification.md).

 `MakePublisher` takes a functor, for example a lambda, that takes a Subscriber and returns a Subscription and uses that to create a Publisher.
-It is also possible, but sometimes more verbose, to create a custom Publisher type directly by defining a class that inherits [`PublisherBase`](#publisherbase) and that has a `Subscribe` method.
+It is also possible, but sometimes more verbose, to create a custom Publisher type directly by defining a class that inherits [`Publisher`](#publisher) and that has a `Subscribe` method.

 **Example usage:**